Changes to the Ruthven Museums Building

 One of the most frequently asked questions we hear when we talk about plans for the new Museum in the Biological Science Building is: “What will happen to the current Museum building?”

 We are pleased to share that the Board of Regents has approved a conceptual plan to preserve the 1928 Albert H. Kahn-designed Ruthven Museums Building and repurpose it for administration, research, and classroom use.
-You can learn more here.
+Read more about the HIstoric Ruthven Building on the Record's website.